Capital Lawyering Concentration

 Public Service Scholarships

 Public Service scholarships are available to highly qualified J.D. degree applicants who want to make public law, including government service, a part of their career.
-Interested applicants should contact the Pacific McGeorge Admissions Office by email or by calling 916.739.7105.
+Interested applicants should contact the McGeorge Admissions Office by email or by calling 916.739.7105.